opinionatedguide/opinionatedguide.github.io-src/chapters/4-linuxdirtree.md

 'c' is a character special file, 'b' is a special block file.

+Finally, you may also see either 'p' or '|' here for named pipes- more about that in a bit too.

 There are other possibilities here two, of which you can learn about by running `info ls`

 The vast majority of the time you will only see 'd' or '-' designating a file or directory though